 If you reached State Pension Age on or after 6 April 2016, the New State Pension applies to you.
 The New State Pension is a single-tier pension (unlike the Old State Pension which was made up of two tiers: the Basic State Pension and the Additional State Pension).
 To get the New State Pension, you'll need at least ten qualifying years on your National Insurance record.
 These are years when you've been either paying National Insurance or receiving National Insurance credits.

+This is the age that your BTPS pension benefits become payable.
+It’s currently your 65th birthday.
+You can take your pension earlier than this but, if you do, it will normally be lower.
+This is because we’ll have to pay it for longer.
 The current Normal Pension Age applies to benefits built up from 1 April 2009.
 For benefits built up before 1 April 2009, the Normal Pension Age is your 60th birthday.
 You must take the benefits you built up before 1 April 2009 at the same time as you take the benefits you built up from 1 April 2009.
 You can’t take them at different times.

 This is a pension from the Government that most people can claim if they reached State Pension Age before 6 April 2016.
 It’s based on your National Insurance contributions.
 There are two tiers to the pension: the Basic State Pension and the Additional State Pension – previously known as the State Earnings-Related Pension Scheme (SERPS) and the State Second Pension.
 The New State Pension replaced the Old State Pension on 6 April 2016.